popova-mariia/tp/docs/DeveloperGuide.md

    **Planned Enhancement:** Allow users to attach an image file to each patient profile for clearer visual identification.

    **Sample Input:** `add -n John -img /path/to/john_photo.jpg`
+10. **Improve input validation for name-based search**

+    **Current Flaw:** The find -n command accepts any input, including numbers or symbols.
+When the input is invalid, the system still returns “No such patients in the list” instead of indicating that the search was not meaningful.

+    **Planned Enhancement:** Detect and reject clearly invalid name inputs such as empty strings, purely non-alphabetic characters, or excessively short queries.
+Provide a helpful message to guide users to enter a valid name.

+    **Sample Output:** Search term is invalid.
+Please enter a proper name.